 For many young people, the questions parents ask most often are: “How did you do on the test?
 Have you done your homework?”
 The subtle message to kids is that performance and results matter most.
 Instead, emphasize the importance of effort, hard work, resilience, and intellectual curiosity by asking open-ended, non-judgmental questions such as, “How did the day go?”

 Make sure your children understand that there are many different paths to success after high school.
 There are many, many excellent colleges, all with different attributes and personalities; none right for everyone.
 Help your child find the “right fit.”
 Some students may fare better attending a junior college or other post-secondary option (such as gap year, travel programs, or trade schools).

-Download and print Tips to Help Your Child Thrive.
+Download and print Tips to Help Your Child Thrive in English or Spanish.
 If you are interested in ordering hard copies in bulk for your community, contact Mary Hofstedt.

 Download and print our Playtime-Downtime-Family Time (PDF) flyers in English or Spanish for different age groups.